Rangpur Riders: Season six

-Season Seven (2019–20)
+Season seven (2019–20)

-The captain Mashrafe Mortaza was released and Shakib Al Hasan, the captain of Dhaka Dynamites, left the team and joined Riders for the season.
+The captain, Mashrafe Mortaza, was released, and Shakib Al Hasan, the captain of Dhaka Dynamites, left the team and joined Riders for the season.

-During the player's direct signing period, a Conflict of Interests aroused between BCB and all other franchise.
-Subsequently, in September 2019, BCB made some changes in rules and regulations for this season and eliminating all franchises, BCB took over the charge of the current BPL and decided to run this current tournament by the board itself and named the tournament as Bangabandhu BPL T20 2019 in order to pay homage to Sheikh Mujibur Rahman on his birth centenary.
-Apparently the team was owned by BCB itself but later Incepta Pharmaceuticals became the team sponsor of Rangpur.
-They renamed it to ‘Rangpur Rangers’.
+During the player's direct signing period, a conflict of interests arose between the BCB and all other franchises.
+Subsequently, in September 2019, the BCB made some changes in rules and regulations for this season, and eliminating all franchises, the BCB took over the charge of the current BPL and decided to run this current tournament by the board itself and named the tournament Bangabandhu BPL T20 2019 in order to pay homage to Sheikh Mujibur Rahman on his birth centenary.
+Apparently the team was owned by BCB itself, but later Incepta Pharmaceuticals became the team sponsor of Rangpur.
+They renamed it to Rangpur Rangers.

 Season 10

-Riders of Hope got its hope for this season when they purchased Shakib Al Hasan as their Icon player for this season in the newly introduced Player Draft policy instead of Bidding like previous 2 seasons.
-Overseas Players include Babar Azam, Mohammad Nabi, Azmatullah Omarzai, Jimmy Neesham as well as Imran Tahir.
+Riders of Hope got its hope for this season when they purchased Shakib Al Hasan as their icon player for this season in the newly introduced player draft policy instead of bidding like the previous 2 seasons.
+Overseas players include Babar Azam, Mohammad Nabi, Azmatullah Omarzai, Jimmy Neesham, and Imran Tahir.

-The Rangpur Riders opened its campaign against their biggest rival Fortune Barishal.The game was played on 20 January which ended in ,Rangpur Riders defeated Fortune Barishal by five wickets to the lose opening match.
+The Rangpur Riders opened their campaign against their biggest rival, Fortune Barishal.
+The game was played on 20 January.
+It ended in Rangpur Riders being defeated by Fortune Barishal by five wickets to lose the opening match.